NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 database, combining and subsetting, generating a new dataset, loading data into R, to running the analysis.

-We create this as a shell script called workflow.sh.
+We create this as a shell script called `workflow.sh`.
 To break down the task into units we have already solved, we start with a skeleton that gives the major steps as comment text: